-Trade in the gray skies and falling snow for the turquoise water and snow-kissed peaks of Patagonia.
-Located in southern Chile, the Futaleufu River is a great destination for winter rafting because it's summer down there!
-This wasn't my first trip to the Futaleufu and it won't be the last either.
+Trade in the gray skies and falling snow for the turquoise water and snow-kissed peaks of Chilean Patagonia.
+The Futaleufu River is a great destination for winter rafting because it’s summer down there!
+This wasn’t my first trip to the Futaleufu and it won’t be the last either.

-I'll admit that it took some effort to get to the region, but as I drifted to sleep in an actual treehouse many days into the trip, I knew it was worth the extra effort.
-After a long flight to Santiago, Chile's capital, we flew to the small town of Balmaceda, the gateway to Patagonia.
-We thought we were almost there, but our next objective was a 6 hour bus ride to the river.
-Luckily, the scenery of the region is worth staring at, and I realized again that there's a reason one of the top outdoor clothing lines is named for this amazingly beautiful area.
+After a long flight to Santiago, Chile’s capital, we flew to the small town of Balmaceda, the gateway to Patagonia.
+Our next objective was a 6 hour bus ride to the river.
+Luckily, the scenery of the region is worth staring at, and I realized again that there’s a reason one of the top outdoor clothing lines is named for this amazingly beautiful area.
 Peaks rise out of the mist, flush with glacial ice and contrast with the greenery that envelops you from every direction.

-We spent the night at a comfortable hotel called El Pangue and dined on fresh fish and local Chilean wine.
+We spent the night at a comfortable El Pangue hotel where we dined on fresh fish and local Chilean wine.
 The next morning, we finally headed to the river.

 The Futaleufu River

-I've never seen another river the color of the Fu.
-The way the sunlight danced on the turquoise water made it look almost radioactive.
+I’ve never seen any other river the color of the Futaleufu.
+The way the sunlight dances on it’s turquoise water makes it look almost radioactive.
 We started out in inflatable kayaks on an easy section of the river to get our feet wet, so to speak.
 That same afternoon, we head to the popular rafting section known as Puente a Puente, which means bridge to bridge.
 Here I encountered the whitewater I remembered from the trip 10 years ago.
 The turquoise river explodes into droplets of whitewater while crashing through the Class IV rapids.

 After an exciting afternoon on the river, we anxiously arrived in our first camp known as Mapu Leufu.
 The camps on this trip are permanent and plush; a fellow guest taught me that this is glamping: glamour-camping.
 With plumbing, cabanas and hot tubs, I found nothing to complain about.
 The guides prepared a great meal and after more wine and a hot tub soak with a stunning view of the Andean peaks, I fell asleep in a rafter’s paradise.